awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-listenercertificate.md

 # AWS::ElasticLoadBalancingV2::ListenerCertificate<a name="aws-resource-elasticloadbalancingv2-listenercertificate"></a>

-The `AWS::ElasticLoadBalancingV2::ListenerCertificate` resource specifies certificates for an Elastic Load Balancing secure listener\.
-For more information, see [Getting Started](http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/load-balancer-getting-started.html) in the *Elastic Load Balancing User Guide*\.
+The `AWS::ElasticLoadBalancingV2::ListenerCertificate` resource adds certificates to an HTTPS listener\.
+For more information, see [SSL Certificates](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#https-listener-certificates) in the *User Guide for Application Load Balancers*\.

 ## Syntax<a name="aws-resource-elasticloadbalancingv2-listenercertificate-syntax"></a>